rstuven/curlyfy/README.md

 }
 ```

-It handles some special cases too:
+It also handles some exceptions:

 ``` javascript
 /* input and output, no curly brackets added */